brodsa/findMEreadME/README.md

 4. Set the directories for template, static and media files.
 5. Set up the DATABASE key for ElephantSQL Database
 6. Set ALLOWED_HOST for your local and heroku apps in the list.
-7. Create a Profile with the command to migrate automatically and to start the web app.
+7. Create a Profile with the command to migrate automatically for Heroku and to start the web app.
+8. Make initial migrations, create super user and load the city data set in development database.

 ### Heroku (production) environment
 1. Login to Heroku
 2. Go to Heroku personal Dashboard.
 In the left top, select 'New' > 'Create New App'
 3. Type a unique project name, i.e. findMEreadME.
 Select a region, i.e. Europe.
 4. After the Heroku app is created, navigate to the 'Settings' Tab > 'Config Vars'.
-Following variables were configured: `SECRET_KEY, DATABASE_URL, CLOUDINARY_URL`, `PORT`, `DISABLE_COLLECTSTATIC`
+Following variables were configured: `SECRET_KEY, DATABASE_URL, CLOUDINARY_URL`, `PORT`
 4. After the Heroku app is created, go to the Deploy Tab of the app and connect the app with app GitHub repository.
+5. Make initial migrations, create super user and load the city data set in production database.
 5. Deploy the app manually.
 After successful deployment, click on 'Enable automatic deployments'.

 ### Forking the repository